Skip to main content

 If changes lead to higher foreground rates, it’s a strong signal that:

-Identify drop in attention
+Identify loss of attention

 If the rate decreases:

-• Users may be multitasking more
+• Users may not be returning after leaving the site

 Optimize critical flows